 In the early mornings, you could find Michaila in the kitchen at Huckleberry’s stirring up all kinds of “goodies.”
 In April 2012, she began serving a full breakfast and lunch menu six days a week.
 By May 2013, Michaila had hired an Executive Chef, Jim Camillo, to join her in bringing you the restaurant’s fine international cuisine.
 She also expanded to seven days a week in the Lake Lure location.

 In December 2014, she opened another location in Tryon, NC, “Huckleberry’s Tryon.”
 The Tryon facility took off so fast and furious, that in April 2015, she decided to close her Lake Lure location and move to Tryon, NC full time.
-Michaila and Chef Jim are well into their second season in Tryon, and are pleased to announce that each day their customer count keeps growing and growing.
+Michaila and Chef Jim are wrapping up their fourth year in Tryon, and are pleased to announce that each day their customer count keeps growing and growing.

 Another one of Michaila’s passions is helping youth.
 Were it not for her first love of baking and cooking, she would be in social work for the purpose of helping local children in need.
 (Who knows?
 She may still try to do both.)
 In Massachusetts in 2008, she founded I SPY QUILTS, a small volunteer group of local quilters that made over 128 quilts for foster children in western Massachusetts.
 Since 2008, her I SPY QUILTS program has grown into Connecticut, Florida, Arizona, North Carolina, and Minnesota.